wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 {align="left"}
         [32, 713845233, {}, "com.myapp.mytopic1"]

-A *Broker*, receiving a `SUBSCRIBE` message, can fullfil or reject the subscription, so it answers with `SUBSCRIBED` or `ERROR` messages.
+A *Broker*, receiving a `SUBSCRIBE` message, can fullfill or reject the subscription, so it answers with `SUBSCRIBED` or `ERROR` messages.

 ### SUBSCRIBED